-Having understood how a narcissist behaves, let’s discuss the behavioural traits of an inverted narcissist and why they desire to connect with narcissists.
+Having understood how a narcissist behaves, let’s discuss the behavioral traits of an inverted narcissist and why they desire to connect with narcissists.

-An inverted narcissist is someone who has the dependent personality disorder.
+An inverted narcissist is someone who has a dependent personality disorder.

-Below, there are some traits that explain the behaviour of an inverted narcissist:
+Below, there are some traits that explain the behavior of an inverted narcissist: